100 Photos That Kids Born After 2000 Will Never Understand

 Taking Your Fashion Cues From ABBA (1970s)

-Understated fashion rarely made the cut in the 1970s, and you happily followed the fashion stylings of ABBA.
-Breaking out your feather boa and Christmas pajamas, you’d happily twirl around your living room to “Dancing Queen,” imagining you were the fifth member of the Swedish pop quartet.
+Understated fashion rarely made the cut in the 1970s, and if you grew up in that decade, there's a good chance you happily followed the fashion stylings of ABBA.
+Breaking out your feather boa and finest pajamas, you'd twirl around your living room to "Dancing Queen," imagining you were the fifth member of the Swedish pop quartet.

 Collecting Pez Dispensers (1970s)